-Thank you for your interest in the graduate programs offered by the College of Arts and Sciences.
-The entire application process is online.
-All application documents can be uploaded to your online application account.
+The application process for Arts and Sciences graduate programs is entirely online.
+You can create an application account, and then complete the application at your own pace.
+All application items can be uploaded to your application account.
 Below is a list of items to be submitted through your account.
-Please remember that it is important to review your individual program's requirements.
+Please remember to review your individual program's requirements.
 Application deadlines are listed on each program website under "How to Apply."

 All Applicants (U.S. and International) Submit These Items: